kfarr/jurassic-file-navigator/README.md

 * clone and run `npm install`
 * run `npm start`
 * then load localhost:3000 in your browser
+* Look around, purple boxes are directories, yellow boxes are files
+* "gaze" at a purple box to navigate to the subdirectory
+* That's about it

 ## TODO List - clone this repo and help make your retro dreams into (virtual) reality!
 * multiple tree view on one page instead of mulitple pages